kindjar/active_record_profiler/README.md

 to limit the timeframe of the data, use the `prefix` option to specify a partial date/time:

-    rake profiler:aggregate RAILS_ENV=qa max_lines=100 show_sql=true prefix=2010-06-20-10  # data from June 20 during the 10am hour (roughly)
+    rake profiler:aggregate max_lines=100 show_sql=true prefix=2010-06-20-10  # data from June 20 during the 10am hour (roughly)

-Each process running the profiler flushes its stats periodically, and there is a rake task to combine multiple profiler data files together in order to keep the number of data files down to a manageable number.
+Each thread running the profiler flushes its stats periodically, and there is a rake task to combine multiple profiler data files together in order to keep the number of data files down to a manageable number.
 A good way to manage the data files on a server is to set up a cron task to run the